-Up until 1981, the Restaurant de tour de Eiffel stood atop of the Eiffel Tower, having catered to famous names such as Picasso, Chaplin and Hitler.
+Up until 1981, the Restaurant de La Tour Eiffel stood atop of the Eiffel Tower, having catered to famous names such as Picasso, Chaplin, and Hitler.

 However, restoration efforts in 1981 called for the restaurant to be taken down, citing reasons that it was weighing down the structure.
 The restaurant was taken apart, piece by piece, and stored in freighters to be replaced with a smaller, lighter restaurant.
 It seemed that it was the end of era for the famous eatery.